Methodology

 These estimates only include long-term migrants.
 That is, a person who changes their permanent residence for more than a year.
 The early years census and school census includes all children, even if they are defined as being short-term migrants.
 Therefore, take-up percentages could be overestimated as a result.

 Population estimates at lower geographic levels, such as local authority, are subject to a greater degree of error.
 In some cases, local authority take-up rates can exceed 100%.
 Therefore, take-up rates at local authority level should be treated with more caution than national take-up rates.
 The sources used in the calculation of take-up rates for 3 and 4-year-olds are consistent over time, allowing users to see any change in local authority level take-up rates over time.
-The 2022 publication includes revised population estimates so take-up rates for previous years may differ from past publications.

 • Estimate of those eligible for the 30-hour entitlement